Student Opportunities

 Opportunities for Students Include

 We’re looking to cast 15-20 student performers from around Colorado to participate in the ThesCon Opening Number!
-The audition is open to all students grade 9-12 who attend the Colorado State Thespians Conference.
+The audition is open to all students grade 8-12 who attend the Colorado State Thespians Conference.
 We are looking to cast students who complete the following process by October 20th at midnight, no exceptions.
-More info here.
+Find the audition combination and more information HERE.

 ITF’s Chapter Select One-Act Showcase features simply staged one-acts that celebrate storytelling and highlight outstanding student performances from EdTA chapters around the country and world.

 In Colorado, Schools may perform a 30 minute one act or an up to 75 minute one act published for stage production.
-No original work is accepted.
+Only one entry per school is allowed.
+Original work IS accepted.
 Please choose your slot accordingly, and do not register for a 75 minute one act slot if your performance is only 40 minutes.
-If a 75 minute performance is selected as Colorado’s Chapter Select, that school would need to cut to fit within the 60 minute time frame performing at ITF.
+If a 75 minute performance is selected as Colorado’s Chapter Select, that school would need to cut to fit within the time frame for performing at ITF.

 Eligibility